aliammari1/Awesome-Ai-Tools/README.md

 - [DataRobot](https://www.datarobot.com/) - DataRobot is an AI-powered platform that helps you build and deploy machine learning models.
 It can help you automate the process of building models and make predictions based on your data.
 - [TensorFlow](https://www.tensorflow.org/) - TensorFlow is an open-source machine learning framework developed by Google.
 It can help you build and train machine learning models for a variety of applications.
 - [PyTorch](https://pytorch.org/) - PyTorch is another open-source machine learning framework that is popular among researchers and developers.
 It is known for its ease of use and flexibility.
+- [H2O.ai](https://www.h2o.ai/) - H2O.ai is an open-source machine learning platform that allows you to build and deploy machine learning models at scale.
 - [PyTorch3d](https://pytorch3d.org/) - Pytorch 3d is an open-source library for deep learning with 3d data.

 ### Data Analysis

 - [Pandas](https://pandas.pydata.org/) - Pandas is an open-source data analysis library for Python.
 It can help you manipulate and analyze data in a variety of formats, including CSV, Excel, and SQL databases.
 - [RapidMiner](https://rapidminer.com/) - RapidMiner is an AI-powered data science platform that allows you to build and deploy predictive models without writing any code.
+- [Apache Spark](https://spark.apache.org/) - Apache Spark is an open-source big data processing framework that can help you analyze large datasets in a distributed computing environment.

 ### Data Visualization

 - [Tableau](https://www.tableau.com/) - Tableau is a data visualization tool that uses AI to help you explore and understand your data.
 It can help you identify patterns and trends in your data that might not be immediately obvious.
 - [Plotly](https://plotly.com/) - Plotly is an open-source data visualization library for Python.
 It can help you create interactive charts and graphs that can be embedded in web pages and other applications.
+- [D3.js](https://d3js.org/) - D3.js is a JavaScript library for data visualization that allows you to create dynamic and interactive visualizations using web standards like HTML, CSS, and SVG.

 ## Natural Language Processing